bcgov/platform-developer-docs/src/docs/security-and-privacy-compliance/devops-security-considerations.md

 **What do each of these types of scanning tools do for me?**

-Static Anaysis (i.e. SonarX, CodeQL)
+Static Analysis (i.e. SonarX, CodeQL)
 - identifies coding issues that could lead to compromise, back doors, secrets, etc

-Dynamic Anaysis (i.e. OWASP ZAP)
+Dynamic Analysis (i.e. OWASP ZAP)
 - testing against a live version of app for injection, Cross-site scripting (XSS), and other common web attacks (https://owasp.org/www-project-top-ten/)

 Image Analysis